NowickiLab/NowickiLab.github.io/database/news/2022/greencard/greencard.md

 To see just how much work goes into the application itself (after collecting and collating __TONS__ of other documents, letters of support from around the globe, etc.) - see the picture.
 The only advice that can be drawn from all this is: **START EARLY**.
 This helps with the -unnecessary, extra- stress when waiting for the decision, but also permits time to go through the records more thoroughly, finding otherwise overseen docs, etc.

 So, many 1000s of $ later, and 2,5 years since the start of the entire deed, it is done.
-I can breath now - and apply for a 'regular' driving license.
-Can also start a side business, take second job, among MANY other opportunities now open to me.
+I can breath now - and apply for a 'regular' driver's license.
+Can also start a side business, take a second job, among MANY other opportunities now open to me.
 Highly recommend!

  ![docs](./docs.jpg "So many trees died for my application!")